ahmed-abdelwahed1/Olympics-Data-Analysis/README.md

 # Olympics Data Analysis

-A comprehensive data analysis project for Olympic Games historical data, developed as an evaluation project for Stage One @IEEEManCSC.
+A comprehensive data analysis project for Olympic Games historical data, developed by Ahmed Abdelwahed as an assessment project for Stage One of the Data Engineering track @IEEE Mansoura Computer Society Chapter.

 ## Project Description